 The Iowa graduate is also an owner of Henderson Basketball Training, in which he has had the privilege to train some prominent individuals in the basketball world ranging from high school athletes all the way to NBA players.
 In addition, he serves as a director for Point Guard College, a nationwide organization for training athletes in leadership, understanding the game, and player skill development.

-Henderson graduated from Iowa with a bachelor’s degree in communication studies in 2002 and resides in St. Louis with his wife and daughter Harper.
+Henderson graduated from Iowa with a bachelor’s degree in communication studies in 2002.
+He and his wife, Randi, reside in St. Louis with their two children Harper and Ezekiel.

 • Third season as WashU assistant women’s basketball coach